San Diego Dog Bite Attorney

 Victims of dog bites may also take legal action against at-fault parties based on the doctrine of negligence.
 In these cases, the victim must prove the other party responsible for the animal was negligent in some way, failing to exercise reasonable care for the safety of others in the circumstances.
 An example may be an employee who is supposed to be managing sheep in a petting zoo, but is distracted and leaves the gate open.
 If a sheep escapes and knocks over a child, causing him or her to be injured, the petting zoo may be held accountable.

-Seek Compensation with a San Diego Injury Lawyer
+Seek Compensation with a San Diego Dog Bite Lawyer